Can stable and accurate neural networks be computed? -- On the barriers of deep learning and Smale's 18th problem: Fundamental barriers

-In other words, for each training point $(y,x)\in\Theta$ we find the worst-case perturbation $z$ in the $\epsilon$-ball around $y$ (measured by the $l^2$-norm).
+In other words, for each training point $(y,x)\in\Theta$ we find the worst-case perturbation $e$ in the $\epsilon$-ball around $y$.
 This is a simplified model of what one might do using Generative Adversarial Networks (GANs) to approximate adversarial perturbations \cite{goodfellow2014generative,arjovsky2017wasserstein}.
 For simplicity, assume that $A$ has full row rank $m$ and that we have access to exact measurements $y_s=Ax_s$.
 Suppose that our sample is such that $\min_{i\neq j}\|y_i-y_j\|_{l^2}>2\epsilon$.
-Any $\phi$ that minimises (\ref{opt_GANS}) must be such that

-Such networks can easily be constructed using, say, ReLU activation functions.
+Any $\phi$ that minimises \eqref{opt_GANS} must be such that $\phi(y_s+e)=x_s$ for all $e$ with $\|e\|_{l^2}\leq \epsilon.$ Such networks can easily be constructed using, say, ReLU activation functions.
 Now suppose that $x_2$ is altered so that $x_1-x_2$ lies in the kernel of $A$.
-Then for any minimiser $\phi$, we must have

-and hence we can never be more than $\|x_1+x_2\|_{l^2}/2$ accurate over the whole test sample.
-Given these types of examples and Theorem \ref{impossibility_theorem}, we arrive at the following question:
+Then for any minimiser $\phi$, we must have $\phi(y_1+e)=\phi(y_2+e)=({x_1+x_2})/{2}$ for any $e$ with $\|e\|_{l^2}\leq \epsilon$, and hence we can never be more than $\|x_1+x_2\|_{l^2}/2$ accurate over the whole test sample.
+Similar arguments apply to other methods aimed at improving robustness such as adding noise to training samples (known as `jittering' - see Figure \ref{fig:false_neg}).
+Given such examples and Theorem \ref{impossibility_theorem}, we arrive at the following question: